Inertia.js in Rails: a new era of effortless integration

 Inertia.js Rails integration

 Let’s see how to start a new Rails application with Inertia.js using the inertia_rails-contrib generators.
-First, we’ll set up a new Rails application using the Vite frontend build tool:
+First, we’ll set up a new Rails application, skipping the default JavaScript and asset pipeline setup:

 cd inertia_rails_example